Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes

 \section{Conclusions}

-In this last section we summarize and discuss the main results of this work.
-We have developed a methodology to obtain vacuum solutions in $f(R)$ that are static, spherically symmetric, and that asymptotically recover the Schwarzschild solution of General Relativity.
-As we are interested in a small correction from GR, we consider a $f(R) = R + a \, R^2$ model and we analyze the differential equation system by expanding around the SW solution at large radii.\\
+In this investigation we have developed a methodology to obtain vacuum solutions in $f(R)$ that are static, spherically symmetric, and that asymptotically recover the Schwarzschild solution of General Relativity.
+As we are interested in a small correction from GR which might be relevant at high curvatures, we consider a $f(R) = R + a \, R^2$ model and we analyze the differential equation system by expanding around the SW solution at large radii.\\

-In this situation, as shown in other studies \cite{Fernandez:2025cfp, AparicioResco:2016xcm}, there are two different solutions depending on whether $a>0$ or $a<0$: an exponential solution or an oscillatory one.
+In this situation, as shown in other studies \cite{Fernandez:2025cfp, AparicioResco:2016xcm}, there are two different solutions depending on whether $a>0$ or $a<0$: an exponential solution or an oscillatory one respectively.
 We obtain the asymptotic solutions analytically and use them to integrate the differential system numerically from $r\to\infty$ down to $r=0$.\\

 These solutions depend on two parameters: in addition to the $f(R)$ parameter $a$, we introduce a parameter that describes the perturbation of the Ricci scalar away from zero.
 This is due to the fact that, if the Ricci scalar is zero, the SW solution is an exact solution for any value of $a$ in $f(R)$ \cite{delaCruz-Dombriz:2009pzc, delaCruz-Dombriz:2006koo, Casado:2022}.
 With an appropriate change of variables to work with dimensionless values, the $f(R)$ metric only depends on $\alpha$ and $P_{\alpha}$ parameters.
 First one is related to $a$ value and describes the scale in with the $f(R)$ correction is dominant in units of the SW radius in GR.
 Second one is related to the Ricci scalar perturbation from zero and describes the dimensionless correction with respect to GR, this can be seen as an effective dark energy fluid related with the modified gravity theory.\\